cloud security tips

 Cloud security tips to strengthen identity, data controls & AI-led threat detection

-The following are practical cloud security tips, informed by CTOs’ real-world experiences where cost, compliance, and speed intersect.
+The following are practical cloud security tips, informed by CTOs’ real-world experiences where cost, compliance, and speed intersect across public, private cloud, and hybrid environments.

 1. Identity is the new control plane

-If there’s one lesson cloud migrations have made painfully clear, it’s this: most breaches start with identity, not infrastructure.
+If there’s one lesson cloud migrations have made painfully clear, it’s this: most breaches start with identity driven unauthorized access, not infrastructure.

-Strong Cloud Identity and Access Management is now the foundation of cloud security architecture.
+Strong Cloud Identity and Access Management is now the foundation of security platform protecting a modern cloud service provider environment.
 Over-permissioned users, standing admin access, and weak authentication still account for a disproportionate share of incidents.
 CTOs are responding by tightening identity controls before adding more tools.

 That means enforcing phishing-resistant MFA, continuously reviewing privileges, and eliminating long-lived credentials wherever possible.
 It also means treating machine identities, such as APIs, service accounts, and workloads, with the same rigor as human users.